 It’s also best to keep them simple.
 And, no public behavior charts.
 A journal to reflect on the day’s events that is private is a much better option.

 The good news is that students usually have the capacity to increase their resilience.
-Create an environment that feels safe and connected by helping students understand how negative emotions and behaviors can derail our learning.
+Create an environment that feels safe and connected by helping students understand how negative emotions and behaviors can derail their learning.
 Together, create class guidelines and procedures so each student knows the class expectations and routines.

 Emotional Disturbance Classroom Strategies

 Academic achievement and problem behaviors often go hand-in-hand for students with Emotional Disturbance.
-In other words, the more difficulty a task is in relation to their skill set, the more likely that negative behavior will result.
+In other words, the more difficult a task is in relation to their skill set, the more likely that negative behavior will result.
 Supporting the academic performance of these students will thus have the added benefit of decreasing externalizing and internalizing behaviors.

 Best practices for students with emotional disorders are often best practices for students with anxiety, SLD, or other disorders.
-An accommodation such as allowing a student to choose between classroom tasks, for example, is an effective way to decrease problem behaviors in general.
+Accommodation such as allowing a student to choose between classroom tasks, for example, is an effective way to decrease problem behaviors in general.
 Consistent, specific, and genuine praise is also a great technique to utilize with all students in the classroom but can be particularly effective with students with emotional disorders.